Peace of mind is just an inspection away

 South Carolina License: #49343

-ASHI is the oldest home inspection association founded in 1976 by a group of home inspectors with the common goal of building consumer awareness and enhancing the professionalism of their field.
 InterNACHI was founded in 1990 by Nick Gromicko.
 InterNACHI is the world’s largest inspection trade association and is the inspection industry’s largest provider of education and training.
-The InterNACHI school is the only home inspector organization accredited by the U.S Dept. of Education.
-Each organization requires yearly continuing education.
-I am a proud member of both organizations.
+The InterNACHI school is the only home inspector organization accredited by the U.S Dept. of Education and requires yearly continuing education.
+I am a proud member of InterNACHI.

 Buying a home is typically the biggest investment you will ever make, so it’s important to get a home inspection because the inspector should discover defects that may or may not be obvious to you.
 Some defects are simple repairs or replacements.
 Some are severe damage or safety and health concerns.
 Additionally, most mortgage companies require a home inspection before approving a home loan.